 Evangelizadores de Tiempo Completo

-Explore the work of the ETCs in the tabs below.
+Explore the work of the ETCs in the tabs below and learn how to give to Catholic missionary work.

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28: 19-20